Volunteering in Papua New Guinea

 Climate

-Food
+Food and dining

 Food plays an important part in Papua New Guinean cultures.
-Particular foods and their preparation vary greatly depending on location, and the availability of local produce.
-Food is always shared freely among friends and family even if there is only a small amount available.
-Traditional cooking is plain and important foods are coconut, fish, sago, bananas, cabbage, taro, cassava and sweet potato.
-These vary based on geographic area.
+Foods and their preparation vary greatly depending on location, and the availability of local produce.
 Papua New Guineans generally buy their food at local markets or from vendors who travel through residential areas.
-In larger urban areas there are large supermarkets that stock Asian and western produce, but they are comparatively expensive.
+In larger urban areas, there are large supermarkets that stock Asian and Western produce, but they are comparatively expensive.

 Accommodation